 Tutty Alawiyah is the Rector of As-Syafi’iyah University in Jakarta, Indonesia.
-She was formerly a Minister for Women’s Affairs in two previous governments in Indonesia.
+She was formerly a minister for women’s affairs in two previous governments in Indonesia.

-In addition, Dr. Alawiyah served as a member of the Consultative Assembly of the Republic of Indonesia (MPR) from 1992 to 2004.
+In addition, Alawiyah served as a member of the Consultative Assembly of the Republic of Indonesia (MPR) from 1992 to 2004.
 She has been involved in local politics as a member of the Consultative Council of the Betawi Community and the General Secretary of the Mamdani Community (2001-2006).

 She is also one of the founders of As-Syafi`iyah Islamic Learning Institution, which consists of three units: Education (from kindergarten to University); Social Activities, which has, since 1978, been educating hundreds of orphans from all parts of Indonesia, including the late Tsunami Victims from Aceh; and, Da'wah activities, such as radio and BKMT organizations.

 She has published many articles.
-These include, Education for a Better Life with Islamic Ideals; Women, Leadership, Opportunities and Challenges in Indonesia; Promoting Gender Responsive Approach to Public Policy and Government; The Role of Scholars in the Intelligence of the Nation’s Life; Criminology from an Islamic point of view; and, The Challenging Era of Reformation and Globalization.
-She has also written over 14 books on religious topics as well as women and children’s issues such as, Orphans & Challenges (UIA press); and, Women in Islam.
+These include, "Education for a Better Life with Islamic Ideals;" "Women, Leadership, Opportunities and Challenges in Indonesia;" romoting Gender Responsive Approach to Public Policy and Government;" "The Role of Scholars in the Intelligence of the Nation’s Life;" "Criminology from an Islamic Point of View;" and, "The Challenging Era of Reformation and Globalization."
+She has also written over 14 books on religious topics as well as women and children’s issues such as, Orphans & Challenges (UIA press); and Women in Islam.

 Alawiyah obtained her PhD in Islamic Studies from the Islamic State University in Jakarta, Indonesia.
 She speaks fluent Indonesian, Arabic and English.